 This article will explain how to create a link to an open invitation as well as the options of managing the data gathered from it.

 Once you've created the initial setup for your Open invitation scheduler, you want to generate an actual link you can put on your website, in an app, or whereever.
-An open invitation is accessible and can be filled out by anyone, but you will be able to create conditions like a specific time frame, a maximum numbers of questionnaires to be created or a check on authenticity surrounding this open link.
+An open invitation is accessible and can be filled out by anyone, but you will be able to create conditions like a specific time frame, or a maximum numbers of questionnaires to be created.
 Also, you will be able to track specific results that are linked to a particular link, using autofilling of labelled data.

 First, however, let's create a link:

 To do so, click on “add open invitation”.